Overview

 The file.read method will read the contents of a file.
 If the file or directory doesn’t exist the method will error to avoid this ensure the file exists, and you have permission to read it.

-This function supports globbing with *
+This function supports globbing with * for example:

 file.read("/home/*/.bash_history") # Read all files called .bash_history in sub dirs of `/home/`